When Your First Instinct is to Explain, Here’s What You Do Instead

 Let me guess.
 You've been there.
 Someone says something slightly off, and before you can stop it, there's a full defense emerging from your mouth.
 You explain.
 You justify.
 You lay out the entire reasoning behind your decision, your feeling, your boundary, your existence.

 And still, somehow, it doesn't land.
 Your solar plexus knots up.
-Your throat is closing.
+Your throat's dry.
 You've just spent ten minutes explaining why you couldn't make it to dinner, and the other person barely acknowledged it.
 Or you set a boundary, noticed their discomfort, and now you're the one comforting them.

-Your body knows the truth even when your brain won't admit it: This isn’t a communication issue.
-This is a survival response.
+Your body knows the truth even when your brain won't admit it.
+This isn’t a communication issue, it's a survival response.
 The compulsion to explain isn’t a personality flaw.
-It’s not being "too much."
-It’s not weakness.
+It’s not being "too much." and it's definitely not weakness, no matter what you currently believe.
 It’s your nervous system doing exactly what it was trained to do.
 Keep you safe in environments where your safety wasn’t guaranteed.

-Today, we're going to name it.
-We're going to understand it.
-And then, we're going to give you some tools to interrupt it.
-Not to become cold or push people away.
-But to finally stop defending yourself to people who were never owed your defense in the first place.
+Today, we're going to name it so it's clearly understood.
+And then, let's give you some tools to interrupt it.
+Not so you become cold or push people away, but it's time stop defending yourself to people who were never owed your defense in the first place.

 The Compulsion to Explain Is a Fawn Response

 And here's where it gets sneaky.
 Explaining yourself feels like problem solving.
-It feels like clarity.
-Your brain is saying, "If I just explain better, they'll understand.
-If they understand, they'll stop.
-If they stop, I'll be safe."
+You feel like it's your job to provide "clarity. " Your brain is saying, "If I just explain better, they'll understand.
+If they understand, they won't hurt or reject me.
+This is how I remain safe."

 The Real Cost of Over Justifying

 Let's talk about what this does to you.
 Every time you over justify, you're sending your nervous system a message: Safety is conditional.
 My existence requires explanation.
-I am not allowed to simply be.
+I'm not allowed to simply be.

+Your body responds accordingly.
 Your breathing becomes shallow as your anxiety rises.
-You're performing your existence for an audience that was never going to applaud.
+All because you're defending your existence for an audience that was never going to acknolwledge you in the first place.
 And here's what makes it extra insidious: the other person often doesn't even ask for the explanation.
 You just offer it.
-Like a vending machine that keeps spitting out your dollar because you keep feeding it in the dollar slot wrong, hoping this time it'll give you something different.
+Like a vending machine that keeps spitting out your dollar because you keep feeding it in the dollar slot wrong, hoping this time it'll give you a different response.

 What You Do Instead: 5 Nervous System Strategies

-- The Worthiness Reminder.
-Say this to yourself, out loud if you can: I do not owe anyone a defense for existing.
-My boundaries are not negotiable.
-My feelings are not contingent on someone else’s comprehension.
+• The Worthiness Reminder.
+Say this to yourself, out loud if you can: I don't owe anyone a defense for existing and my boundaries aren't negotiable.
+My feelings should not be contingent on someone else’s comprehension.
+And let's be clear.
 This isn’t toxic positivity.
-It’s reclamation.
+It’s your reclamation.

 A Gentle Reframe